NALTP/Rules/README.md

         - (2) The CRC will deny callups on the basis of availability restrictions, intentionally poor call-ups or anything else deemed relevant by the CRC.
           - (aa) Intentionally poor call-ups will be determined case by case and will require a unanimous vote from the CRC.
         - (3) Players may not deny a call-up during the first add/drop period.
-      - (iii) Remaining add/drop periods:
+      - (iii) Second add/drop period:
-        - (1) The second add/drop period will be completed in two phases
+        - (1) The second add/drop period will be completed in two phases.
           - (aa) Phase 1
             - (I) Minors captains with a rostered player possessing Majors to Minors DEP status may claim a player from the pool of eligible Majors drops and replace a player on their roster with DEP status with the Majors drop.
             - (II) The Majors drop will be awarded to the team with the highest bid, calculated by the value of the DEP being released added with any additional TCN from their budget they choose to spend.